 Dan is an adjunct professor at San Jose State University (SJSU) in the department of Industrial and Systems Engineering (ISE).
-He is specifically affiliated with the Ergonomics and Human Factors specialty program hosted within ISE.
+He is a member of the Human Factors specialty program hosted within ISE, teaching both the basic and advanced Interaction Design classes.
 This program provides a graduate level masters degree curriculum that includes focus areas in both hardware and software ergonomics.
-It was recently rated the #6 best User Interface Design Masters Degree program in the country.
-Check it out at http://www.valuecolleges.com/rankings/best-ux-design-graduate-programs-for-2016/

-Educating for HCI at Scale is a recent article Dan published in ACM Interactions Magazine to share his views on the state of HCI education globally.
+Educating for HCI at Scale is an article Dan published in ACM Interactions Magazine to share his views on the state of HCI education globally.

 In 1991 Dan co-authored Human Factors in Product Design with William Cushman.
 This book, published by Elsevier, was the first of its kind to address the application of human factors engineering principles to consumer products.
 All previous works in the field had focused on military applications.
 Human Factors in Product Design became a popular textbook in Industrial Engineering and Industrial Design programs worldwide for more than a decade.

-Each year Dan advises a group of SJSU graduate students on their thesis/capstone projects primarily in the area of Human Computer Interaction and related topics such as gamification and usability.
-He also introduced two new graduate level courses on Advanced Interaction Design techniques into the curriculum.
+Each year Dan advises a group of SJSU graduate students on their thesis/capstone projects primarily in the area of Human Computer Interaction and related topics such as mobile design, AR, gamification and usability measurement.

 SJSU ISE program information is available for those interested in learning more, either to become a student, hire a recent graduate, or find internship candidates for your company’s UX department.